 The COVID-19 pandemic of 2020 hit the healthcare industry badly.
 It affected the front-liners responding to the call of duty to the point of burnout.
 It also affected healthcare professionals and wellness centers who had to close their offices for safety reasons.
 It drove rapid and unexpected changes in the healthcare industry.

 Consumers, patients, or clients become more reliant on information to keep up.
 Personalized services, access to telemedicine, and online health tools became more important to these types of consumers.

-Did you know that 83% of patients check the hospital website before scheduling an appointment?
-In this age and time, when Google is not just a noun but also a verb, it pays to have a website.
+With numbers like that in this age and time, when Google is not just a noun but also a verb, it pays to have a website.

 24/7 Online Presence

 A health professional should be like an entrepreneur.
-Having a website is like opening your business’ front door.
+Having a website is like opening your clinic’s front door.
 You may have a physical office building but a web page serves as your virtual office space.

 With a website, patients can find you irrespective of business hours.
 They can get information about your healthcare services whenever they want.
 Your website serves in rendering quality help to patients and acquiring new ones.
 It also provides convenience by gaining information in the comfort of their homes.

 Healthcare consumers expect reputable hospitals and other facilities to have an effective online presence.
 They always seek answers to their health-related questions.
+Thus, the role of a doctor’s website in educating patients about various health conditions, treatments, and preventive measures are becoming a priority.
 Having a website with this valuable information may highlight your services to your potential patients or clients.
-This will then build your credibility and capture more views, web visitors, and clients.
+This will then build your authority, credibility and capture more views, web visitors, and clients.
+At the end, people will trust you.

 Another issue about having a website is the domain name.
 Although anyone could set up a website for free, the domain name will be like yourname.website.com.
 Not only it is long, but it also gives an impression that you have not invested enough in your brand.